kunnath/-DualHeadTranslator/README.md

    - Articles (der, die, das) and their rules
    - Word-by-word breakdown with meanings
    - Usage tips and examples
+5. **Check unknown words panel** to see words the system is learning
+6. **Contribute translations** for unknown words to improve the system
+7. **System learns automatically** from your conversations and grows more accurate over time

 ### Available Interfaces
 - The Live Chat with Teaching feature is available in the **Teaching-Enhanced Interface** and the **Optimized Interface**.